 In order to obtain the benefits of glute bridges and hip thrusts, they need to be performed properly.
 While both of these exercises seem fairly straightforward, they are often butchered by many.
 These tips (some you might not have heard before) will help you improve your ability to perform glute bridges and hip thrusts:

 - If you are performing a glute bridge, lie down on a mat and position your feet so they are approximately hip to shoulder width apart.
 If it is more comfortable, you can point your feet out a bit.
 If you are performing a hip thrust, the same applies, but your shoulders and upper arms will be resting on a bench.
 If you are smaller in stature, you might prefer to use a slightly lower bench.

 - Rest the barbell in your hip crease.
 If it is more comfortable, you can rest the barbell on a foam pad or wrap a towel/sweatshirt around it.
 If you are lucky, you will have access to the foam pad that some people use on the barbell when they squat.
 This pad is much more suitable for glute bridges/hip thrusts than it is for squats, but that's a topic for another day ;).

 - Position your shins so they are relatively vertical or else your hamstrings will take over.

-- Before you pick up your hips, take a deep breath into your belly (360 degrees of air around the spine), tuck your rib cage towards your hips (close the space in your midsection), and brace your core (imagine blocking a soccer ball with your stomach).
+- Before you pick up your hips, take a deep breath into your belly (360 degrees of air around the spine), tuck your rib cage towards your hips (close the space in your midsection), and brace your core (360 degree brace).
 This will dramatically increase your lumbo-pelvic stability, will safeguard your back, and will give you much more ability to generate force with your glutes.

 - Extend your hips by pressing through the mid-back portion of your feet and squeezing your glutes, NOT by arching your lower back.
 This is extremely important.